 Let your flip-flops hit the boards

 The smell of funnel cake and the sound of the waves and screams from the amusement rides can only mean one thing—yup, you are at a Jersey Shore boardwalk.
 There are six family-friendly boardwalks on the Jersey Shore that are iconic landmarks and pavilions that have entertained generations of families each summer.
-Don’t miss the family-friendly Point Pleasant Beach boardwalk, and if you are looking for more things to do in NJ this summer, you can’t forget the piers at Morey’s Piers in Wildwood.
+Don’t miss the family-friendly Point Pleasant Beach boardwalk, and for more things to do in NJ this summer down the shore, strolling the boards at Morey’s Piers in Wildwood is a must.

 Spend the day on the water

-You don’t have to travel to Alaska—yes, NJ whale watching is off the coast.
-From the Sunstreak in the Highlands to the Cape May Whale Watch and Research Center in Cape May, you can spot Northern Right whales, Minke, or even Humpbacks without leaving your home state.
-Or, for thrills out on the seas, pirate adventures in NJ are the perfect way to spend the day.
+You don’t have to travel to Alaska—yes, NJ whale watching is a thing.
+From the Sunstreak in the Highlands to the Cape May Whale Watch & Research Center in Cape May, you can spot Northern Right whales, Minke, or even Humpbacks without leaving your home state.
+Want your kids to live out their seafaring fantasies?
+Hop aboard one of the pirate adventures in NJ.
 Dress up like a pirate on Jersey Shore Pirate or dance like one on Black Pearl Pirate Tours for a swashbuckling family adventure.

 Hit a homerun with the fam

-Want to see the best that baseball offers without a professional game’s high price tag?
-The Garden State is full of baseball teams in NJ who hit a home run in family entertainment.
-The best part is that these baseball games are more than just the game.
-There’s food, entertainment, and even bounce houses for the kids.
+Batter up—the Garden State is full of baseball teams in NJ that hit a home run in family entertainment.
+The best part is that these baseball games are more than just the game—there’s food, entertainment, and even bounce houses for the kids.
 So, when thinking about things to do in NJ this summer, make sure baseball is on the list.

 Waterslides are the perfect summer activity.
 Photo Credit: Six Flags Great Adventure Hurricane Harbor